jross765/JGnuCashLibNTools/doc/user/select-securities.md

     then you would not be able to retrieve that one with the above-mentioned indirect method.
 You would instead have to use the direct method.

-    On the other hand, you don't need to make these kind of error: Just use the tool `GenSec`, and `JGnuCashLib` will ensure that only the pre-defined values are used.
+    On the other hand, you don't need to make this kind of mistake: Just use the tool `GenSec`, and `JGnuCashLib` will ensure that only the pre-defined values are used.

 * *Mode "ISIN"*: